eth-protocol-fellows/protocol-studies/docs/wiki/research/Preconfirmations/BasedSequencingPreconfs.md

 ## [Overview](#overview)

 Ethereum's evolving ecosystem is set to introduce new paradigms for rollups and chain interactions, emphasizing seamless transitions and enhanced user experiences.
-This wiki article introduces a framework for Ethereum sequencing and pre-onfirmations, originally proposed by Justin Drake[^1][^4], a step toward realizing this vision, offering a unified platform for all Ethereum chains and rollups.
+This wiki article introduces a framework for Ethereum sequencing and preconfirmations, originally proposed by Justin Drake[^1][^4], a step toward realizing this vision, offering a unified platform for all Ethereum chains and rollups.

 ## [Motivation](Motivation)